spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 for serialization in the big data spectrum.
 If no encoders are specified as beans, the default encoders provided by Kafka will be used.
 On that not, if the encoder is configured only for the message and not for the key, the same encoder will be used for both.
 These are standard Kafka behaviors.
 Spring Integration Kafka adapter does simply enforce those behaviours.
-Kafka default encoder expects the data to come as byte arrays and it is a no-op encoder, i.e. it just pass through the byte array as it is.
+Kafka default encoder expects the data to come as byte arrays and it is a no-op encoder, i.e. it just takes the byte array as it is.
 When default encoders are used, there are two ways a message can be sent.
 Either, the sender of the message to the channel can simply put byte arrays as message key and payload.
 Or, the key and value can be sent as Java Serializable object.